Endoscopic endonasal surgery is the optimal initial treatment for most Craniopharyngiomas

 Craniopharyngiomas are benign brain tumors that arise near the pituitary gland and may cause loss of pituitary hormonal function, visual loss & headaches.

-The best initial craniopharyngioma treatment is maximal surgical removal.
-Fortunately for most patients, craniopharyngiomas can be removed through a keyhole route via the nose using an endonasal endoscopic approach or an eyebrow craniotomy.
-At Pacific BTC, we have one of the world’s largest experiences treating these tumors with endoscopic and keyhole approaches as well as treating residual and recurrent craniopharyngiomas.
+The initial optimal treatment for craniopharyngiomas is maximal safe surgical removal.
+Fortunately for most patients, craniopharyngiomas can be removed through a keyhole route via the nose using an endoscopic endonasal approach or an eyebrow craniotomy.
+At PNI, we have one of the world’s largest experiences treating these tumors with endoscopic and keyhole approaches as well as treating residual and recurrent craniopharyngiomas.